nodemcu/nodemcu-flasher/README.md

 Usage
 ---------------
 Just click flash and you can burn firmware to ESP8266.
+Before you doing it, GPIO0 MUST LOW.

 ![Begin program](http://i659.photobucket.com/albums/uu316/vowstar/NodeMCU-Flasher-Begin.png)